 Because we know how annoying cleaning a tub can be, we put together a step-by-step guide of how to clean and get a bathtub white again with minimal effort.

 Note: Don’t want to make your own bathtub cleaner?
-In that case, consider getting Better Life’s Natural Tub and Tile Cleaner, made with tea tree and eucalyptus to work against hard-set stains.
+Pick up Better Life’s Natural Tub and Tile Cleaner, made with tea tree and eucalyptus to work against hard-set stains.

 Otherwise, read on to learn how to make our own cleaning solution, and get your bathtub clean again.